stonepros/stone/SubmittingPatches-kernel.rst

 in the email list.

-The best way to generate a patch for manual submission is to work from a Git checkout of the Ceph kernel client (kernel modules) repository located at https://github.com/ceph/ceph-client.
+The best way to generate a patch for manual submission is to work from a Git checkout of the Stone kernel client (kernel modules) repository located at https://github.com/ceph/ceph-client.
 You can then generate patches with the 'git format-patch' command.
 For example,